 In-depth coverage of topical issues written by experienced journalists, footnoted and professionally fact-checked.
 Choose most current, most relevant posting and scan headings for specific information

-Hundreds of topics from nutrition, to education, lifespan, alcohol use, domestic violence, and more measured over time and across the globe.
+Hundreds of topics from nutrition, to education, economics, lifespan, alcohol use, domestic violence, and more measured over time and across the globe.
 A great resource to see how our country and our world is changing.
-Click tabs and sub-tabs at top of page for increasingly detailed information . . .
+Research by topic - Use tabs to jump to specific data. . .

 Includes Student Resources, Opposing Viewpoints, and more.
 Search encyclopedias, other reference sources, business journals, magazines, newspapers, etc. for all Gale databases provided by NOVEL NY subscription.